Surgical Procedures: Surgery and Staging for Gastric Cancer

 How can I care for myself?

 You may need a family member or friend to help you with your daily tasks until you are feeling better.
-It may take some time before your team tells you that you can go back to your normal activity.
+It may take some time before your provider tells you that you can go back to your normal activity.

 Be sure to take your prescribed medications as directed to prevent pain, infection and/or constipation.
-Call your team with any new or worsening symptoms.
+Call your provider with any new or worsening symptoms.

 There are ways to manage constipation after your surgery.
 You can change your diet, drink more fluids, and take over-the-counter medications.
-Talk with your care team before taking any medications for constipation.
+Talk with your provider before taking any medications for constipation.

 Taking deep breaths and resting can help manage pain, keep your lungs healthy after anesthesia, and promote good drainage of lymphatic fluid.
 Try to do deep breathing and relaxation exercises a few times a day in the first week, or when you notice you are extra tense.

-- Example of a relaxation exercise: While sitting, close your eyes and take 5-10 slow deep breaths.
+- Example of a relaxation exercise: While sitting, close your eyes and take 5 to 10 slow deep breaths.
 Relax your muscles.
 Slowly roll your head and shoulders.

 This article contains general information.
 Please be sure to talk to your care team about your specific plan and recovery.